German property buyers pay

-With a Share Deal, the buyer is recommended to acquire less than 95% of the company at most, while the remaining 6% or more is transferred to a third party or kept by the previous owner.
+In a Share Deal, the buyer is recommended to acquire less than 95% of the company.
+The remaining stocks or shares may be purchased by a third party or kept by thevprevious owner.
 Otherwise, the transaction will be deemed an Asset Deal and the transfer tax will have to be paid.

-In addition, the amount by which the property depreciates during an Asset Deal and Share Deal is calculated differently: this is what the profit tax base depends on.
+In addition, the amount by which the property depreciates during an Asset Deal as compared to a Share Deal.
+This is what the profit tax base depends on.

 In the case of an Asset Deal, the buyer can annually deduct depreciation expenses corresponding to 2% (for residential units) or 3% (for commercial spaces)

 |Expensesand deductions||Approximate amounts, EUR thousands|